GavinThomas1192/firstChromeExt/README.md

-# firstChromeExt
+# Noterama
-## This is a simple note chrome extension built using React!
+## This is a simple chrome extension to create, manage, and complete tasks via notes.

-### It's not using redux, but chome.storage.sync.
+### This project was built using React and Webpack!
+Yes, that is is possible.
+It's not using redux, but chome.storage.sync.

 ![Link to Screenshot](https://github.com/GavinThomas1192/firstChromeExt/tree/master/src/assets/ss.jpg "screenshot")